top of page

 • Māui dolphins are only found on the west coast of the North Island from Maunganui Bluff to Whanganui.

-• They can often be seen near Manukau Harbour and Port Waikato near shores and harbour mouths, generally staying in water that is less than 30m deep.
+• They can often be seen near Manukau Harbour and Port Waikato near shores and harbour mouths.

 Map of Māui Dolphin